 33. Use Social Media Marketing to Find Your Clients

-Social media also has the bonus of everyone sharing their life stories, such as engagements- a great opportunity to send your congratulations along with a reminder that you are a wedding photographer.
+Social media also has the bonus of everyone sharing their life stories, such as engagements – a great opportunity to send congratulations and a reminder that you are a wedding photographer.

 34. Have Liability Insurance

-Liability insurance protects you from any situation in which you may be liable, such as injury to a corrupted card.
-Have this in place prior to becoming a wedding photographer!
+Liability insurance protects you from any situation in which you may be liable, such as injury or a corrupted card.
+Have this in place before becoming a wedding photographer!

 Many wedding venues won’t allow a photographer without liability insurance to even set foot inside the venue, let alone shoot in it.